paroque28/DNA/README.md

 * Comparison with empty file needlemanWunsch("",0,"AAAATAA",8); output: No error, empty comparison, ie, zero matches

 Note: Expected result were no error or output noted.
-Tests made directly into the comparison function.
+Tests made directly into the comparison function, since reading the files was succesfull.

 _File manager_